 The sun lets off two types of damaging UV rays, UVA and UVB.
-These dangerous rays can cause sunburn, skin cancer, wrinkles and other types of premature aging.
+These dangerous rays can cause sunburn, skin cancer, wrinkles, and other types of premature aging.

 There’s another type of UV light, called UVC.
-While unprotected exposure to this ultraviolet light is bad for your skin or eyes, it can safely be utilized to clean air, water and various surfaces.
+While unprotected exposure to this ultraviolet light is bad for your skin or eyes, it can safely be utilized to clean air, water, and various surfaces.

 Air Houston Mechanical LLC uses this light in several of our products to enhance air filtration in Huffman residences.

-What is an Ultraviolet Light Used For?
+What is Ultraviolet Light Used For?

 This precise wavelength is referred to as “germicidal” since it destroys the DNA of bacteria and viruses.
 When pathogens travel through this light, they eventually cease to exist as they can’t multiply.

-This makes UVC light a strong substitute to chemical disinfection.
+This makes UVC light a strong substitute for chemical disinfection.
 Germicidal light is employed in a lot of disinfection uses, including medical laboratories and hospitals.
 It’s also used to sterilize drinking water and other liquids produced in food processing.

 How to Use Germicidal UV Light in Your Home